jstritch/easy-git-annex/README.md

 [CommandResult](https://jstritch.github.io/easy-git-annex/interfaces/CommandResult.html) interface.

 Any method is capable of throwing an Error.
-Any command that doesn't throw may return an exitCode indicating failure.
+Any command that doesn't throw can return an exitCode indicating failure.
 Application design must account for these eventualities.

 ## Documentation